The wave-particle duality paradox of quantum mechanics is resolved here.

 “New Experiments Call for a Continuous Absorption Alternative to Quantum Mechanics–The Unquantum Effect.“

-Eric will have 20 minutes to describe his work to a targeted audience of physicists
+Eric had 20 minutes to describe his work to a targeted audience of physicists

 Future book chapters, free to view: If the fonts do not reproduce, please use Adobe Reader.